 On Saturday, I spent the entire day driving.
-We dropped the boys off at my brother's house early in the morning, and started on a trip headed for Tulsa, Oklahoma.
+We dropped the boys off at my brother's house early in the morning, and started on a trip headed a few hours away.
 It was beautiful weather; the sun was shining, and you could just feel your skin soaking up the rays.
 I loved it!

-We got about half-way to Tulsa, and my car started to act funny.
-The trip takes four and a half hours of driving along the US-75.
-This is a undivided highway, so at times the going can get rather slow and tedious.
+We got about half-way, and my car started to act funny.
+The trip takes four and a half hours of driving along an undivided highway, so at times the going can get rather slow and tedious.
 You also have to be prepared to stop in several small towns, and follow their posted speed limits.

 During one of our stops, the car started to sputter and die.
 This is not a comforting thing to have happen when you're on a long road trip, driving your only car, and you have a deadline you must make.
 The car was able to pick back up and go, but seemed to suffer along the way.
-We drove it like this for another 30 minutes before we died completely in a parking spot outside a Dairy Queen just north of the Kansas border.
+We drove it like this for another 30 minutes before we died completely in a parking spot outside a Dairy Queen.

 I did some serious praying as Ariel and I took a bathroom break, and Titus tried to work some magic under the hood of our car.
 We knew the spark plugs needed to be replaced, but there was just no time to get that done right then and there.